 There is some evidence indicating that ginkgo can help people with dementia, although more studies are required to confirm this.

 - Improved thinking

 - Improved memory

-Researchers believe that ginkgo improves cognitive function because it promotes good blood circulation in the brain and protects it from neuronal damage.
+Researchers believe that ginkgo improves cognitive function because it promotes good blood circulation in the brain and protects the brain and other parts from neuronal damage.

-However, ginkgo may not improve memory among people who are healthy.
+However, other research suggests that ginkgo may not improve memory among people who are healthy.

 Ginkgo may help alleviate the symptoms of anxiety.